ad1Dima/GifMemoryBlow/README.md

 1. Run application
 2. Open Task manager, observe very hight CPU utilisation
 3. Minimize application (do not stop playback, but you can turn volume off)
-4. Wait for about 3 minutes (depends of your PC hardvare)
+4. Wait for about 3 minutes (depends on your PC hardware)
-5. Restore app
+5. Restore appCancel Changes
 6. Observe how all you RAM is gone, 100% disk utilisation.
 PC is unresponsive

 ## Workaround for memory consumption in background